 If you grew up in the 90s like me, you’ll remember the playground politics.
-Forget real world elections – this was far more serious.
-You were either Team Sega or Team Nintendo.
-No sitting on the fence.
-This was the console war and every kid was drafted in whether they liked it or not.
+Forget real world elections – they didn’t matter.
+This was far more serious business.

 Setting the Scene: When Sega Was Actually Cool